 This piece, my Opus One, is about twenty one minutes long, and was completed in its first version in 1974.
 I myself gave this version its first performance at my Senior Composition Recital at the University of the Pacific Conservatory of Music in 1976.
-Forty years after this Sonata's first version was written, I revisited this piece in 2014 and gave it a thorough revision, which involved extensive development and expansion of the piece, especially of its finale, resulting in a twofold increase in work's overall duration.
+Forty years after this Sonata's first version was composed, I revisited this piece in 2014 and with great pleasure gave it a thorough revision, which involved extensive development and expansion of the piece, especially of its finale, resulting in a twofold increase in work's overall duration.
 The Sonata's three movements are:

 The first movement is in a variant of Sonata form, which I had studied extensively, especially in the Beethoven String Quartets; thanks to Professor George Nemeth, my Undergraduate Musicology Advisor, I knew most of them before graduating.
 The Charles Rosen study The Classical Style had recently been published, and I read this book, not least because it was dedicated to Helen and Elliott Carter.
 The enormity of the significance of Rosen's book was not in the slightest lost on me.
 I knew I was reading real progress in the the history of the articulation of understanding about the art of music and read the book carefully.
 I date the beginning of my real understanding of composition from my reading of Charles Rosen's book, arguably, and as I believe, the single most important book ever published about music.
-I also studied the music of Bela Bartok in my Composition adviser Dan Beckler's encyclopaedic class about his music (I was a double major), and had gone over Hindemith Mathis der Maler Symphony and many neo-Classical pieces, as well as the occasional Harris or Schuman symphony.
+Interestingly, I finally got around to my project revisions of this piece a year or so after rereading Rosen's book.
+As an undergraduate trying to write Modernist music blending the past and the present, I also studied the music of Bela Bartok in my Composition adviser Dan Beckler's encyclopaedic class about his music (I was a double major in composition and music history), and had gone over Hindemith's Mathis der Maler Symphony and many neo-Classical pieces, as well as the occasional Harris or Schuman symphony.
 I felt I was ready to attempt an actual piano sonata that worked within this newer tradition.

 Writing and playing this piece was a milestone for me; the know-nothing would-be guitar-playing Rocker in garage bands who, in High School, never once played a single song through with another person before attending college actually did a serious composition recital and played his own Piano Sonata.

 First posted 1/11/2010.
-Last Updated 11/13/2014.
+Last Updated 12/1/2014.